 Two of the world’s most popular low-cost CNC routers share similar names and specs, but not such comparable prices.
 These are the Sainsmart Genmitsu’s 3018 Pro and 3018-PROVer CNC routers, which appear almost identical on paper.

-Because it can get confusing, we’re going to look today at the key differences between the two machines, and which you should go for depending on the kind of machine you have in mind.
+Because it can get confusing, this article will focus on the key differences between the two machines, and which you should go for depending on the kind of machine you have in mind.

 A trusted name in desktop CNC routers, Sainsmart’s 3018 models are both capable and affordable machines that any hobbyist – particularly those of you with limited workspace – would be happy to own.